If you listen to listening experts, we are a nation of interrupters.

 Likewise, Ms. Beebe says, parents hold positions of power in the family.
 They interrupt their kids all the time.

-When the interrupter changes the course of the conversation, people get aggravated.
+But when the interrupter changes the course of the conversation, people get aggravated.

 "People feel it's rude when someone jumps in and redirects the conversation," Ms. Beebe says.
 "It's that feeling of being derailed that makes you mad."